PostHog/posthog/plugin-server/README.md

 1. Start the plugin server in autoreload mode with `yarn start:dev`, or in compiled mode with `yarn build && yarn start:dist`, and develop away!

 1. Prepare for running tests with `yarn setup:test`, which will run the necessary migrations.
 Run the tests themselves with `yarn test:{1,2}`.

+1. Prepare for running functional tests.
+See notes below.

+## Functional tests

+Functional tests are provided located in `functional_tests`.
+They provide tests for high level functionality of the plugin-server, i.e. functionality that any client of the plugin-server should be able to use.
+It attempts to assume nothing of the implementation details of the plugin-server.

+At the time of writing it assumes:

+1. that events are pushed into Kafka topics.
+1. that side-effects of the plugin-server are updates to ClickHouse table data.
+1. that the plugin-server reads certain data from Postgres tables e.g.
+   `posthog_team`, `posthog_pluginsource` etc. These would ideally be wrapped in some implementation detail agnostic API.

+It specifically doesn't assume details of the running plugin-server process e.g. runtime stack.

+See `bin/ci_functional_tests.sh` for how these tests are run in CI.
+For local
+testing:

+1. start the plugin-server with `yarn start:dev`
+1. run the tests with `yarn functional_tests --watch`

 ## CLI flags